Truly Scrumptious Early Years Nursery

 It is our aim to:

-· Ensure that all staff, relevant directors, children, parents/carers understand their roles and responsibility with regard to behaviour management
+- Ensure that all staff, relevant directors, children, parents/carers understand their roles and responsibility regarding behaviour management

 The attitude and behaviour of all staff is essential in creating and maintaining a positive ethos within the nursery, the committed team approach will help provide a positive role model for children where they respect themselves and others.